amyles/coherence-workshop-handson/coherence-workshop-handson.md

 This command should return two **different** IP addresses, one from the ash cluster and one from the phx cluster!

+You can now close the 'Access Your Cluster' window.

 ## Prepare the Ashburn Cluster for Coherence

 We will create a new Kubernetes namespace to hold all of our resources and then install the [Coherence Operator](https://github.com/oracle/coherence-operator) into our Ashburn cluster.